[vc_row][vc_column][ld_spacer][vc_column_text css=””]

 Nurses will refer to the Recommended Inventory Ordering guide for guidance on inventory as a starter nurse.
 Nurse will visit the Inventory Ordering Form to make inventory request.
 Once the inventory request is submitted Admin will return an invoice via email.
 The invoice will be hosted by Square for record (our CMS).
 Once fulfilled we process orders.
 Allow 5-7 business days for items to arrive.
 Delays can occur due to shortages and setting up new accounts.

-Nurses will order medical supplies such as fluids, catheters, syringes, needles, tubing, medications, sharps containers, gauzes, alcohol wipes, bandaids, vial adapters, Tegaderm, tourniquets, masks, IV poles, and gloves from our supplier resources such as Medline and Amazon
+Nurses will order medical supplies such as fluids, catheters, syringes, needles, tubing, medications, sharps containers, gauzes, alcohol wipes, band-aids, vial adapters, Tegaderm, tourniquets, masks, IV poles, and gloves from our primary supplier resource Bound Tree.
+Medline and Amazon will be our secondary resource for medical supplies.

 Vitamins & Medications